quickchase/dappnode-lattice-connect/README.md

 [![DAppNodeStore Available](https://img.shields.io/badge/DAppNodeStore-Available-brightgreen.svg)](http://my.dappnode/#/installer/lattice-connect.public.dappnode.eth)

-(Because I get EVM errors trying to publish it and nobody know why...just use the IPFS hash in the release)

 [![Grid Plus github](https://img.shields.io/badge/GithubRepo-blue.svg)](https://github.com/gridplus/lattice-connect-v2) (Official)

 Lattice-Connect is a self hosted relay service for your GridPlus Lattice1 - it allows you to avoid using GridPlus' centralized relay service and host your own.
 See their official GitHubRepo above for more information.